Circuitscape/Circuitscape.py/docs/4.0/circuitscape_4_0.md

 ##Raster resistance map or network/graph

 The resistance file specifies the ability of each cell in a landscape or link in a network to carry current.
-File formats are described in the 'Input file formats' section below.
+File formats are described in the *Input file formats* section below.

 ###Data represent conductances instead of resistances

 Most users code their network or raster data in terms of resistances (with higher values denoting greater resistance to movement), which is common in connectivity modeling.
-However, checking this box allows you to specify conductances instead (conductance is the reciprocal of resistance; higher values indicate greater ease of movement).
+Check this box if you want to specify conductances instead (conductance is the reciprocal of resistance; higher values indicate greater ease of movement).

 Note that zero and infinite values for conductances and resistances represent special cases.
-Infinite resistances are coded as NODATA values (see file format description in the Input File Format section below) in input resistance grids, or as zero or NODATA in input conductance grids; these are treated as complete barriers, and are disconnected from all other cells.
-For raster analyses, cells with zero resistance or infinite conductance can be specified using separate short- circuit region files as described below.
+Infinite resistances are coded as NODATA values (see file format description in the *Input file formats* section below) in input resistance grids, or as zero or NODATA in input conductance grids; these are treated as complete barriers, and are disconnected from all other cells.
+For raster analyses, cells with zero resistance (infinite conductance) can be specified using a separate short-circuit region file as described below.

 ## Pairwise, one-to-all, and all-to-one mode options

 ###Focal node location and data type

-This file specifies locations of nodes between which effective resistance and current flow are to be calculated (See Figs. 1 and 2). **Each focal node should have a unique positive integer ID.** Files may be text lists specifying coordinates or Arc/Info ASCII grids.
+This file specifies locations of nodes between which effective resistance and current flow are to be calculated (See Figs. ?? and ??). **Each focal node should have a unique positive integer ID.** Files may be text lists specifying coordinates or appropriate raster grid formats.
 When a grid is used, it must have the same cell size and extent as the resistance grid.
-The value stored in each grid cell location refers to the focal node ID (see ASCII grid format in the Input File Format section below); a single ID can occupy more than one cell in the grid if the "focal regions" option is selected (see below).
+The value stored in each grid cell location refers to the focal node ID.
 Cells that do not contain focal nodes should be coded with NODATA values.
-When a text list is used, the value field references the focal node ID (see Text list format in the Input File Format section below); a single ID can occupy more than one pair of coordinates (and more than one cell in the underlying resistance grid) if the "focal regions" option is selected.
-Examples are in the examples directory (located where Circuitscape is installed, e.g.
-C:\Program Files\Circuitscape) and can also be found on the Circuitscape downloads page.
+When a text list is used, the value field references the focal node ID.
+Examples are in the examples directory (located where Circuitscape is installed) and can also be found on the Circuitscape downloads page.

-Focal nodes may occur at points (single cells on the resistance grid) or across regions.
-For the latter, at least one identifier must occur across multiple cells; these cells will then be collapsed into a single node, as they are when short-circuit region files are used (see below).
+For raster analyses, focal nodes may occur at points (single cells on the resistance grid) or across regions (Fig. ?).
+For the latter, a single ID would occupymore than one cell in a grid or more than one pair of coordinates in a text list (and falling within more than one cell in the underlying resistance grid).
+Cells within a single region would then be collapsed into a single node, as they are when short-circuit region files are used (see below).
 The difference is that a focal region will be "burned in" to the resistance grid only for pairwise calculations that include that focal node.
 As with short-circuit regions, focal regions need not be made up of contiguous cells.
 For large grids or large numbers of focal nodes, focal regions may require more computation time.
-When calculating resistances on large raster grids and not creating resistance or current maps, focal points can run much more quickly.
+When calculating resistances on large raster grids and not creating voltage or current maps, focal points will run much more quickly.

 ###Number of parallel processors to use

-On Mac OS X and Linux systems, Circuitscape can run pairwise, one-to-all, and all-to one iterations in parallel.
+On Mac OS X and Linux systems, Circuitscape can run iterations in parallel for pairwise, one-to-all, and all-to one modes.
 Choose how many processors you would like to devote to Circuitscape runs.

 ## Advanced mode options

 ###Current source file

-This file specifies locations and strengths, in amps, of current sources (Figs. 4 and 5).
+This file specifies locations and strengths, in amps, of current sources (Figs. ? and ?).
 Either a raster or a text list may be used.
-Rasters must have the same cell size, projection, and extent as the resistance grid, and cells that do not contain grounds should be coded with NODATA values.
-Cells that do not contain current sources should be coded with NODATA values.
+Rasters must have the same cell size, projection, and extent as the resistance grid, and cells that do not contain current sources should be coded with NODATA values.
 Note: current sources may be positive or negative (i.e., they may inject current into the grid or pull current out.
 Similarly, grounds may either serve as a sink for current or may contribute current if there are negative current sources in the grid).
 Examples are in the examples directory.

 ###Ground point file

-This file specifies locations of ground nodes and resistances or conductances of resistors tying them to ground (Figs. 4 and 5).
+This file specifies locations of ground nodes and resistances or conductances of resistors tying them to ground (Figs. ? and ?).
 Either a raster or a text list may be used.
 Rasters must have the same cell size, projection, and extent as the resistance grid, and cells that do not contain grounds should be coded with NODATA values.
 Note that if a direct (R = 0) ground connection conflicts